FOLLOW US

 Personal ID

-You must be able to prove your identity either by providing documents when asked or within 4 hours at a police station.
-Identity documents can be:
+You must be able to prove your identity by providing documents when asked or within 4 hours at a police station.
+Accepted IDs are:

 • passport